Wednesday, September 26, 2018

 Monday, September 3, 2018

 Ever read Our Kind of Cruelty by Araminta Hall?
 It was offered on Book of the Month several months ago and I passed.
 People said it was very dirty with lots of bondage-ish type parts.
 To be honest, I'm 50 Shades of Greyed out!
 Then I kept hearing it was quite the thriller.
-So then, naturally, I had to buy it for more money because I just have absolutely no self control....honestly my tbr (to be read) pile tops 90 books...no self control.
-Now that I have MORE money invested in this book than I had to I am determined to read it immediately.
+So then, naturally, I had to buy it for more money because I just have absolutely no shopping strength .... honestly my tbr (to be read) pile tops 90 books...no self-control.
+Now that I have MORE money invested in this book than I had to, I am determined to read it immediately.

 Ever see the 1960's Star Trek episode with Harcourt Fenton Mudd, where Spock tells the robot chicks everything he says is a lie.
 They then wonder if everything you say is a lie how can you be telling the truth, they get caught in a loop then their heads practically blow off.
 That is this book as doubt slowly creeps it's way in.
 You think you have a firm grip on what is what but then......maybe...well.....???
 There really isn't much dirty about this book, but there is an interesting read here.
 It is well written, fast paced, stays on point and moves you quickly to the end.
 Speaking of the end, it is fantastic, I still think about it and I read this book about a month ago.
 Mmmmm…..I want to add more about the ending but I'm going to try that self control thing for YOUR reading enjoyment.
 You're welcome.
 You'll thank me at the end!